 The Client Team consists of the person served, the prime worker, the house supervisor, the social worker and any other individuals (professional and non-professional) considered important in creating and assuring a socially and culturally appropriate Individualized Client Plan.
 Other team members might include the resident’s parents, the resident’s best friend, other involved relatives or family friends, church and/or cultural leaders, counsellors, probation officers and any other resources which the family might have access to.
 Ideally, the team should consist of about 6-8 members, half of which are professionals and half non-professionals.

 The goal of developing a client team is to assess the family from a strengths perspective and bring these strengths together to create a plan.
-This plan will reflect future individualized treatment planning for the child.
+This plan will reflect future individualized treatment planning for the individual.

 Individualized House Plans: